Flint15/note-taking-app/README.md

 - Vite
 - CSS

-### 💾 Storage

-All notes are stored locally in your browser using localStorage, so your data stays private and available offline!

 ### 📄 License

 This project is open source and available for personal use.

+## 🐱‍💻 About

+Created with 愛 by Vladimir Chertkov [https://github.com/Flint15](https://github.com/Flint15)

 ---

-Made with 愛 and a lot of 抹茶🍵
+Made with a lot of 抹茶🍵

 ≽^•⩊•^≼